How to Boot Pendrive

 - Use the ARROW keys of your keyboard and go to the Removable Devices option.

 - Press ENTER.
 Select the USB option from the list.

 - Alternatively, from the BIOS menu, select the Advanced BIOS Features list item.

 - Make sure the First Boot Device list item is highlighted.
 If not, please press the UP ARROW key on your keyboard to go there.

 - Press ENTER.
-A menu with the list of options appears.
+A menu with a list of options appears.

 - Move to the USB-HDD option using the DOWN ARROW key on the keyboard.

-- Press the F10 key to reflect the changes of your bootable device option.
+- Press the F10 key to reflect the changes to your bootable device option.

 - Press the ESC key to exit the BIOS setup.